-Terry Law Group, LLC provides zealous defense to individuals facing criminal charges in the Superior Court of New Jersey.
-We understand that the criminal process can be a devastating experience.
+Terry Law Group, LLC represents individuals charged with criminal offenses.
+The criminal process can be a truly devastating experience.
 We can help guide you through the complicated process.

 Typically, the criminal process commences with the issuance of an arrest warrant.
 In order to complete an arrest, the police must have “probable cause” or a reasonable belief that the arrested person committed a crime.

 After the arrest, the police must give the arrested individual a Miranda warning.
-The police must inform said individual that he or she has the right to remain silent, a right to have an attorney present during interrogation, and a right to have an attorney appointed if he or she cannot afford one.
-If the police fail to provide a Miranda warning and the individual is subjected to custodial interrogation, the evidence obtained may be suppressed.
+Specifically, the police must inform said individual that he or she has the right to remain silent, a right to have an attorney present during interrogation, and a right to have an attorney appointed if he or she cannot afford one.

 Once the police take the arrested person into custody, the police book said individual (fingerprint, photograph, etc).